aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/apply-dark-theme/_index.md

 Yes, Aspose.Note for Java supports various document formats, including PDF, DOCX, and HTML.

 ### Is there a trial version available for Aspose.Note for Java?
-Yes, you can access the free trial version [here](https://releases.aspose.com/).
+Yes, you can access the free trial version [Aspose.Note free trial download page](https://releases.aspose.com/).

 ### How can I get support for Aspose.Note for Java?
-Visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) for community support or explore premium support options [here](https://purchase.aspose.com/temporary-license/).
+Visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) for community support or explore premium support options [Aspose temporary license purchase page](https://purchase.aspose.com/temporary-license/).

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: How does the dark theme affect searchable text in the PDF?**
 A: The text remains searchable because the underlying characters are unchanged; only the visual color is altered.